integrated-ethics/web/content/labs/avoiding-algorithmic-bias.md

 >
 > Comment here on the additional drawback discovered:

-5. Point-based algorithms for making decisions are a rudimentary form of Artificial Intelligence.
-Kaplan and Haenlein recently defined AI as "a system\'s ability to correctly interpret external data, to learn from such data, and to use those learnings to achieve specific goals and tasks through flexible adaptation" Our example of a point-based algorithm for college admission is used to predict who will most likely succeed at a particular college or university.
+1. Point-based algorithms for making decisions are a rudimentary form of Artificial Intelligence.
+Kaplan and Haenlein recently defined AI as “a system's ability to correctly interpret external data, to learn from such data, and to use those learnings to achieve specific goals and tasks through flexible adaptation” Our example of a point-based algorithm for college admission is used to predict who will most likely succeed at a particular college or university.
     Similarly, each of the other scenarios that you read involved simple